 Turning to the actions of the pilots, the Board noted that the R2160 pilot had reported that he had not been concerned about the presence of the C404, which he had seen at 2nm and from which he had turned away.
 For his part, the Board noted that the C404 pilot was carrying out a survey calibration flight, and reasoned that he would therefore have been somewhat reluctant to deviate from his planned route.
 One Board member wondered whether it was appropriate to carry out such an operation in likely busy airspace on a Saturday, but commended him for at least requesting a Traffic Service and ensuring that other crew members participated in the lookout.
 The Board noted that the C404 pilot had been given Traffic Information about the R2160 when it was at a range of 5nm, and that this had been updated with further Traffic Information when the two aircraft were on conflicting tracks, 0.6nm apart, now at similar levels.
 Given his responsibility to give way to the R2160, the Board commented on the fact that the C404 pilot had not acted on the Traffic Information provided by the Coventry controller.
-Notwithstanding any imperative to maintain his track and altitude for his survey, the Board therefore considered that the cause of the Airprox was that the C404 pilot had flown into conflict with the R2160, which he knew was tracking towards him.
-The fact that he had not acted on the Traffic Information was considered to be a contributory factor.
+Notwithstanding any imperative to maintain his track and altitude for his survey, the Board therefore considered that the cause of the Airprox was that the C404 pilot had not acted on the Traffic Information was considered to be a contributory factor.